How to Create a Conda Environment with a Specific Python Version

 python --version

-This command should return the Python version you specified when creating the environment.
+This command should return the Python version you specified when creating the environment (3.7 as in this article).

 Conclusion

 Creating a Conda environment with a specific Python version is a straightforward process that can greatly improve your workflow as a data scientist.
-It ensures that your project’s dependencies are isolated and consistent across different environments, making your code more reliable and easier to share with others.
+It ensures that your project’s dependencies are isolated and consistent across different environments, enhances the reliability and shareability of your code.

 Remember to always activate your Conda environment before starting your work, and don’t forget to specify the Python version when creating a new environment.
 Happy coding!